rkb81/Hurricane-Dashboard-Project/README.md

 Note: To view the project workflow please refer to the Hurricane Project - Workflow Diagram.png file in the main directory.

+**HURRICANE DASHBOARD**

 Dhawanpreet - Seasonality of Hurricanes

+Looking at Hurricans and Tropical Storms by Seasons; Winter, Spring, Summer and Fall.

+- Creating a dropdown with the seasons where
 ![image](https://github.com/rkb81/Hurricane-Project-3/assets/130116747/a17f369f-2c25-4019-a691-6606dd0fe9f8)